rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

     print("For {0} surveyed persons, the percentage of persons watching the games is {1} (Â± {2})%".format(x, round(Y[i],1), round(Yerr[i],1)))
 {% endhighlight %}
 {% highlight html %}
-For 2 surveyed persons, the percentage of persons watching the games is 64.0 (Â± 66.5)% For 4 surveyed persons, the percentage of persons watching the games is 64.0 (Â± 47.0)% For 8 surveyed persons, the percentage of persons watching the games is 64.0 (Â± 33.3)% For 16 surveyed persons, the percentage of persons watching the games is 64.0 (Â± 23.5)% For 32 surveyed persons, the percentage of persons watching the games is 64.0 (Â± 16.6)% For 64 surveyed persons, the percentage of persons watching the games is 64.0 (Â± 11.8)% For 128 surveyed persons, the percentage of persons watching the games is 64.0 (Â± 8.3)% For 256 surveyed persons, the percentage of persons watching the games is 64.0 (Â± 5.9)% For 512 surveyed persons, the percentage of persons watching the games is 64.0 (Â± 4.2)% For 1024 surveyed persons, the percentage of persons watching the games is 64.0 (Â± 2.9)% For 2048 surveyed persons, the percentage of persons watching the games is 64.0 (Â± 2.1)% For 4096 surveyed persons, the percentage of persons watching the games is 64.0 (Â± 1.5)% For 8192 surveyed persons, the percentage of persons watching the games is 64.0 (Â± 1.0)% For 16384 surveyed persons, the percentage of persons watching the games is 64.0 (Â± 0.7)% For 32768 surveyed persons, the percentage of persons watching the games is 64.0 (Â± 0.5)%
+For 2 surveyed persons, the percentage of persons watching the games is 64.0 (± 66.5)%
+For 4 surveyed persons, the percentage of persons watching the games is 64.0 (± 47.0)%
+For 8 surveyed persons, the percentage of persons watching the games is 64.0 (± 33.3)%
+For 16 surveyed persons, the percentage of persons watching the games is 64.0 (± 23.5)%
+For 32 surveyed persons, the percentage of persons watching the games is 64.0 (± 16.6)%
+For 64 surveyed persons, the percentage of persons watching the games is 64.0 (± 11.8)%
+For 128 surveyed persons, the percentage of persons watching the games is 64.0 (± 8.3)%
+For 256 surveyed persons, the percentage of persons watching the games is 64.0 (± 5.9)%
+For 512 surveyed persons, the percentage of persons watching the games is 64.0 (± 4.2)%
+For 1024 surveyed persons, the percentage of persons watching the games is 64.0 (± 2.9)%
+For 2048 surveyed persons, the percentage of persons watching the games is 64.0 (± 2.1)%
+For 4096 surveyed persons, the percentage of persons watching the games is 64.0 (± 1.5)%
+For 8192 surveyed persons, the percentage of persons watching the games is 64.0 (± 1.0)%
+For 16384 surveyed persons, the percentage of persons watching the games is 64.0 (± 0.7)%
+For 32768 surveyed persons, the percentage of persons watching the games is 64.0 (± 0.5)%
 {% endhighlight %}

 ### Comparing two proportions